mastodon/helm-charts/charts/mastodon/README.md

 This chart is compatible with Mastodon versions from v4.4 and above, and has been tested with Kubernetes 1.33+ and helm 3.11+.

-# ℹ️ Upgrading from pervious chart
+# ℹ️ Upgrading from previous chart

 This chart is a successor to the former official [Mastodon helm chart](https://github.com/mastodon/chart).
 The former chart had several inconsistencies in its design and implementation, and did not follow Helm best practices.
 This chart was created as a re-write to address these concerns, remove old features before Mastodon v4.4, and generally refactor/redesign the codebase to be more flexible and easy to work with.